 2nd Offense = Probably NOT Jail

-• On the other hand, there are some Judges who will usually give a 2nd offender a little jail time to think about things.
+• On the other hand, there are other Judges who will usually give a 2nd offender a little jail time to think about things.

 Remember, though, there are other very serious consequences that need to be avoided or minimized beyond jail.

-3rd Offense = Jail Can Still be Avoided
+3rd Offense = Jail Can Still be AVOIDED

-Although it would seem that jail is almost a certainty in a felony, 3rd offense DUI case, there are all kinds of exceptions and qualifications that really prohibit any kind of broad generalization, and that’s a good thing.
+Although it would seem that jail is almost a certainty in a felony, 3rd offense DUI case, there are all kinds of exceptions and qualifications that really prohibit any kind of broad generalizations, and that’s a good thing.

-The good news is that under Michigan law, 30 days equals 25 days for “good time," you get to subtract the night you spent in jail after the arrest as 1 full day, while also counting the day of sentencing as one full day day.
+In addition, a person gets to subtract the night he or she spent in jail after the arrest as 1 full day, while also counting the day of sentencing as one full day day.

 The grand takeaway here is simple: